DianomiLtd/dianomi-ios-sdk/docs/sdk_configuration.md

 - Set Advert Context in the IB using custom attribute Context

-- Set Advert Context programmatically during initialising of the ad container `DianomiAdvertView(contextFeedId: "id", context: "" "Your Context")`
+- Set Advert Context programmatically during initialising of the ad container `DianomiAdvertView(contextFeedID: "id", context: "Your Context")`